Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Once you’ve made a full rotation and back at the first handle, keep sewing along the handle for as many times as you like, depending on how thick you want our handle.

-- And you’ve reached the end of this rope bag sewing tutorial!
+- And you’ve reached the end of this tutorial!
 Enjoy your new rope bag!
 Now that you know how to make a rope bag, go make a bunch for your friends and family too!
 They’re great gift ideas!